ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 == Upgrade Notice ==

+= 2.1.6 =
+Switch from 'Data Sources' to 'Variables' to align with TiQ.

 = 2.1.5 =
 Bug fixes, prevent tags from being served on admin pages, fix admin message styling issue and add more order data for WooCommerce.